Biomolecular chemistry

 Presentation

-This course offers multidisciplinary training in organic chemistry with a focus on life sciences.
-Teaching focuses on the synthesis, characterization and study of the biological properties of essential biomolecules (nucleosides, oligonucleotides, saccharides, peptides, proteins, biopolymers, etc.).
+The program offers multidisciplinary training in organic chemistry focused on life sciences.
+Teaching centers on the synthesis, characterization, and study of the biological properties of essential biomolecules (nucleosides, oligonucleotides, saccharides, peptides, proteins, biopolymers, etc.).

 Objectives

-The aim of the Biomolecule Chemistry pathway (3 orientations) is to train managers capable of managing the various research/development and/or organizational aspects of a project in the field of biomolecule chemistry.
-This pathway covers a wide range of skills, including the most advanced organic synthesis methodologies for obtaining biomolecules, the latest spectroscopic characterization and analysis methods, and skills in biomolecule design and development.
+The Biomolecular Chemistry program (3 specializations) aims to train executives capable of managing the various research/development and/or organizational aspects of a project in the field of biomolecular chemistry.
+This program covers a wide range of skills, including the most advanced organic synthesis methodologies for obtaining biomolecules, the latest spectroscopic characterization and analysis methods, and skills in biomolecule design and development.

 Know-how and skills

-The acquisition of these skills will enable the holder of this Master's degree to dialogue with colleagues from other disciplines (biologists, physical chemists, biochemists) and to propose solutions that go beyond his or her core competence as a chemist.
-Graduates of this Master's degree are eligible for further study at doctoral level, with a view to becoming a teacher-researcher or researcher (academic research or pharmaceutical industry).
-The holder of this Master's degree is able to :
+Acquiring these skills will enable graduates of this master's program to engage in dialogue with colleagues from other disciplines (biologists, physical chemists, biochemists) and propose solutions that go beyond their core expertise as chemists.
+Graduates of this master's program are eligible to pursue doctoral studies with a view to becoming a teacher-researcher or researcher (academic research or pharmaceutical industry).
+Holders of this master's degree are able to:

-• Work as part of a multidisciplinary team covering a broad spectrum of basic sciences
+• Working within a multidisciplinary team covering a broad spectrum of fundamental sciences

 • Formulate a research project after analyzing the bibliography

-• Design new therapeutic molecules or biochemical tools
+• Designing new molecules for therapeutic purposes or biochemical tools

 • Implement experimental approaches

-• Analyze the various stages of an experimental protocol
+• Analyze the different stages of an experimental protocol

-• Master the main techniques for the synthesis, purification and qualitative and quantitative analysis of organic compounds
+• Mastering the main techniques for synthesis, purification, and qualitative and quantitative analysis of organic compounds

-• Use the latest spectroscopic and analytical techniques
+• Implement the latest spectroscopy and analysis techniques

 • Designing new molecules

-• Analyze and interpret experimental results of biological tests
+• Analyze and interpret experimental results from biological tests

 General scientific skills